google/skia/site/user/api/SkCanvas_Reference.md

 SkCanvas()
 </pre>

-Creates an empty canvas with no backing device/pixels, and zero dimensions.
+Creates an empty canvas with no backing device or pixels, with a width and height of zero.

 ### Return Value